What is interactive learning?

 Interactive learning has shifted the boundaries between teacher and student, presenting both challenges and opportunities in the way learners learn.

-By standard definition, interactive learning is the process of two people or things working together and influencing each other.
+Interactive learning is the process of two people or things working together and influencing each other.

-How technology is changing corporate and interactive learning
+How technology is changing corporate learning

-Scale your learning
+Scaling your learning

 Lower costs overall

-1. Call and response
+1. Call and Response

 Self-assessments are a great way for learners to test their knowledge and get a baseline of their understanding before jumping into a course or at the conclusion of a course.

-While not the most interactive of interactive learning, self-assessments, knowledge checks, and quizzes within a course take traditional call-and-response to a new level by allowing learners to stay engaged in the learning or course directly on their device.
+While not the most interactive of interactive learning, self-assessments, knowledge checks, and quizzes within a course take traditional call-and-response to a new level by allowing learners to stay engaged in the learning directly on their device.

 Custom training videos